marcelalmesberger/Arduino-Luxmeter/README.md

 # Arduino-Luxmeter
 Build your own luxmeter with an Arduino board.
-With a light dependant resistor as a sensor the current lux are calculated and printed on the Serial Port.
+With a light dependant resistor as a sensor the current lux are calculated and printed on the Serial Port in JSON format for further use.

 ## Prerequisites